-- 2.1 2023 NEMRR Race Officials (See Appendix B) - 2.2 Description of Duties - 2.2.1 Executive Director Responsible for the overall management and coordination of the NorthEast Motorcycle Road Race Series.
-Final authority on all issues. - 2.2.2 NEMRR Series Director Manages the day-to-day operations of the NorthEast Motorcycle Road Race Series. - 2.2.3 Race Control Responsible for the management and operation of corner workers, flags when the track is in use and the general operation of the track when racing. - 2.2.4 Chief Referee Manages rule interpretation, protests and assists in the overall operation of racetrack activities. - 2.2.5 Assistant Referee Assist the Referee as required. - 2.2.6 Safety Director Manages the overall safety and setup of the race course. - 2.2.7 Starter Responsible for starting and finishing races and for displaying appropriate flags, or lights. - 2.2.8 Chief Tech Inspector Oversees Technical Inspection and rule interpretation with regard to motorcycle preparation. - 2.2.9 Grid Marshal Responsible for organizing pre-grid procedures and for ensuring that all riders are gridded according to the grid sheet. - 2.2.10 Paddock Marshal Responsible for insuring racers are directed to the appropriate destination when entering, exiting, or on the pit surface. - 2.2.10 Chief of Timing-Responsible for race timing.
-In races involving "race time" the Chief of Timing will have charge of the official clock and will be the sole judge of time. - 2.2.11 Technical Director- Responsible for advising on issues of a technical nature. - 2.3 Substitution of Officials: In the event that any official is unavailable the NEMRR Executive Director shall appoint for the event, as necessary, individual Event officials who shall have the duties and authority of the replaced NEMRR Race Official.
+- 2.1 2024 NEMRR Race Officials (See Appendix B) - 2.2 Description of Duties - 2.2.1 Executive Director Responsible for the overall management and coordination of the NorthEast Motorcycle Road Race Series.
+Final authority on all issues. - 2.2.2 NEMRR Series Director Manages the day-to-day operations of the NorthEast Motorcycle Road Race Series. - 2.2.3 Race Control Responsible for the management and operation of corner workers, flags when the track is in use and the general operation of the track when racing. - 2.2.4 Referee Manages rule interpretation, protests and assists in the overall operation of racetrack activities. - 2.2.5 Safety Director Manages the overall safety and setup of the race course. - 2.2.6 Starter Responsible for starting and finishing races and for displaying appropriate flags, or lights. - 2.2.7 Chief Tech Inspector Oversees Technical Inspection and rule interpretation with regard to motorcycle preparation. - 2.2.8 Grid Marshal Responsible for organizing pre-grid procedures and for ensuring that all riders are gridded according to the grid sheet. - 2.2.9 Paddock Marshal Responsible for insuring racers are directed to the appropriate destination when entering, exiting, or on the pit surface. - 2.2.10 Timing and Scoring- Responsible for race timing.
+In races involving "race time" Timing and Scoring will have charge of the official clock and will be the sole judge of time. - 2.2.11 Technical Director- Responsible for advising on issues of a technical nature. - 2.2.12 Registration Manager- Responsible for all aspects of registration operations. - 2.3 Substitution of Officials: In the event that any official is unavailable the NEMRR Executive Director shall appoint for the event, as necessary, individual Event officials who shall have the duties and authority of the replaced NEMRR Race Official.
+If the Executive Director is temporarily unavailable then the Series Director shall make any needed decisions.